Winzum/SwordCut/README.md

 User will be able to add new phrases

-Currently only works in Mozilla Firefox
+Currently works in both Chrome and Firefox